Solo Travel in Australia

 Fraser Island is a definite must-see.
 It's a huge sand island with stunning lakes where you can drive a 4WD along the beach.
 This is more of a camping experience but beware of the dingos and the tiger sharks.
 Experience the great nightlife at Airlie Beach then take a sailing trip around the islands of the Whitsundays.

 Another of Australia's best places to visit is Whitehaven Beach, one of the most beautiful beaches in the world and you can see manta rays swimming along the shoreline.
 It’s also an ideal spot to clean any dull-looking jewellery in the crystal clear waters.

 This is the place to hang out, catch some sun and take a ride in the many theme parks.
 Choose from Dreamworld, Movie World, Sea World or Wet ‘n’ Wild.
 Stay in a hostel to find others willing to come along for the ride.

 Just north of Brisbane is a region called Noosa with secluded beaches and cute arty shops with plenty of restaurants around Hastings Street.
 The main beach is great for swimming and there are no stingers here.
-If you prefer the hippy scene, visit Byron Bay for its incredibly laid back vibe or take a trip to Nimbin the ‘alternative capital of Australia’ for its arty, colouful community and lost souls.
+If you prefer the hippy scene, visit Byron Bay for its incredibly laid back vibe or take a trip to Nimbin the ‘alternative capital of Australia’ for its arty, colourful community and lost souls.
 These area is great if you are backpacking Australia alone as you'll meet other travellers here too.

 Victoria is the next territory and known for its variety of sporting events.
 Melbourne hosts the Australian Open, the Grand Prix, Melbourne Cup and Aussie Rules football at the MGM.
 It’s also the fashion capital of Australia and is great for shopping and back-street cafe culture but you’ll need a local to find its exclusive hidden nightlife.